tendai98/DHT11_Data_Logger/README.md

 # ESP32 CAM Data Logging with DHT11 Sensor

-This project utilizes an ESP32 CAM module, a DHT11 sensor, and an SD card to measure and log temperature and humidity data to a text file on the SD card.
-The project captures sensor data at regular intervals and appends it to a text file for logging purposes.
-Here's an overview of the project:
+- This project utilizes an ESP32 CAM module, a DHT11 sensor, and an SD card to measure and log temperature and humidity data to a text file on the SD card.
+The project captures sensor data at regular intervals and appends it to a text file for logging purposes
-The reason for using the ESP32 CAM (without the camera sensor obviously) is because it has a built-in SDCARD slot so saved time for SPI wiring
+- The reason for using the ESP32 CAM (without the camera sensor obviously) is because it has a built-in SDCARD slot so saved time for SPI wiring

 ## Hardware Components